The annual iPhone launch is always one of the biggest, most hyped events of the tech year, and the 2018 edition is bound to be no different.

 Apple usually doesn't give all that much warning about the date of its events – maybe a couple of weeks or so – so we might well be in September before when know when the iPhones are coming.

-If the rumour mill is to be believed, Apple is already testing production processes for the next iPhone, in a bid to avoid the delays that happened with the iPhone X. If you're in the market for the 2018 iPhone X, you should be able to buy it fairly promptly.
+Apple is now testing production processes for the next iPhone, in a bid to avoid the delays that happened with the iPhone X. If you're in the market for the 2018 iPhone X, you should be able to buy it fairly promptly.

 2018 iPhone X: colours